Hannahtersbol/MLOps/reports/README.md

 > *was because ...*
 >
 > Answer:
-We maneged to train our model in the cloud through the container running in cloud run.
+We managed to train our model in the cloud through the container running in cloud run.
 The reason we did it this way was for simplicity.
 Because the deployment of containers are fully automated it is easy for us to make changes to the code and get the updated container running.
 This minimized the amount of manual setup and sped up our work process.
 When the container is running we can train our model through the api.

 ## Deployment